This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 2 rows in set

-You can use the ROWNUM clause to limit the number of returned rows during a query
+Use ROWNUM to limit the number of rows returned during the query

 obclient [SYS]> SELECT empname, deptno FROM emp WHERE ROWNUM <= 3;